Farmers’ loyalty to Trump tested over new corn-ethanol rules

 Brian Thalmann, who farms near Plato in south-central Minnesota and serves as president of the Minnesota Corn Growers Association, confronted Perdue at a trade show this month about Trump’s recent statements that farmers are starting to do well again.

-“Things are going downhill and downhill very quickly,” Thallman told Perdue.
+“Things are going downhill and downhill very quickly,” Thalmann told Perdue.

 Thalmann, who voted for Trump in 2016, said this week that he can’t support him at the moment.
 He said farmers have worked too hard to build up markets and the reputation of American farm products and “I can’t see agriculture getting dragged down the path it currently is.”

+Karnowski reported from Minneapolis.
 McFetridge reported from Des Moines.
 Associated Press writer John O’Connor contributed from Decatur, Illinois; Candice Choi from New York, and Kevin Freking and Ellen Knickmeyer from Washington.